chrisdail/talk-product-with-docker/slides.md

 docker run -v /data:/usr/share/nginx/html:ro -d nginx
 ```
 - You are including more than just 'nginx' here
+  - Docker images include Operating System
-  - This image is based on debian
+  - This image is based on alpine linux
 - May be shipping more than you realize
+- Pay attention to open source licenses you use
 ]

 ---